aspose-3d/Aspose-3D-Reference-Tutorials/content/english/net/objects/working-with-sphere-radius/_index.md

 ```
 Congratulations!
 You've successfully created a 3D model of a sphere using Aspose.3D for .NET.
 Feel free to explore further and experiment with different parameters to unleash your creativity.
 ## Conclusion
 In this tutorial, we've covered the basics of using Aspose.3D for .NET to create 3D models.
 This powerful library opens up a world of possibilities for developers, enabling them to bring their creative visions to life.
-As you continue exploring, refer to the [official documentation](https://reference.aspose.com/3d/net/) for more in-depth insights and advanced features.
+As you continue exploring, refer to the [documentation](https://reference.aspose.com/3d/net/) for more in-depth insights and advanced features.
 ## Frequently Asked Questions
  (FAQs)
 ### Q1: Is Aspose.3D compatible with all .NET frameworks?